JeanCSinisterra/JeanCSinisterra/README.md

 Hello Folks! 👋 My name is Jean Carlo Sinisterra
 ======================================

-Front-End Developer aspiring to be a Full Stack
+Web Developer Student aspiring to be a Full Stack Developer
 -------------------

 Initially my journey in the tech field started at the end of 2019 when I took HTML & CSS lessons at FreeCode Academy, however it wasn't until 2021 that I made the decision to delve deeper into this field.
 I started studying Python but it didn't seem that interesting at first.
 I did a bit more research on websites and immediately started taking HTML and CSS classes & currently I´m studying the MERN Stack.
 Also, I took some UI/UX courses & noticed that I really enjoy creating, and making my projects look more beautiful and more user-friendly.